 (xi) Overdraft facility availed as sublimit of Term loan from SBI Bank as at 31 March 2025: Rs.
 497.27 million (31 March 2024: NIL).
-The loan is secured a) First ranking part passu charge by way of mortgage on the constructed buildings and related parcels identified as Block 2 having an aggregate leasable area of 19,15,325 square feet and forming part of the development known as Embassy Tech Village together with portion of land admeasuring 12.93 acres on which the aforesaid buildings are constructed.
+The loan is secured a) First ranking pari passu charge by way of mortgage on the constructed buildings and related parcels identified as Block 2 having an aggregate leasable area of 19,15,325 square feet and forming part of the development known as Embassy Tech Village together with portion of land admeasuring 12.93 acres on which the aforesaid buildings are constructed.

-b) First ranking pari passu charge by way of hypothecation of the receivables from Block 2 of Embassy Tech Village, Bengaluru.
+b) First ranking pari passu charge by way of hypothecation of the receivables from Block 2 of Embassy Tech Village.
+Bengaluru

-c) Repayment and interest terms
+c) Repayment and interest terms As at As at

+31 March 2025 31 March 202-

 From Bank

 The debt carries an interest rate of 3M T-Bill plus applicable spread, currently 8.33% p.a.
+497.27